-Quality of Service
+Quality of Service Investment Objective

-Based on our annual assessment, we have concluded that the Fund provides overall value to investors.
-All of the criteria which form part of the assessment are within our tolerance levels, with all payments out of the scheme property being justified.
-We have therefore rated it Green.
-Investment Manager Asset Value Investors Limited Assets Under Management (AUM) £42,045,498 Fund Launch Date 30 April 2003 Recommended Holding Period (RHP) 5 years IA Sector Flexible Investment Comparator Benchmark IA Flexible Investment sector Investment Objective To provide capital growth over the long term, being five years or more.
-Actions carried forward from 2022 Assessment - No action recommended.
-Resolution of 2022 Actions - N/A.

-Proposed actions arising from 2023 Assessment - Closure of the A, C and G share classes, with all investors being transferred to the B class, which has the lowest fees.
+Our annual assessment has concluded that the Fund offers overall value to investors.
+All of the criteria assessed were Investment Manager Asset Value Investors Limited Assets Under Management (AUM) £34,433,683 Fund Launch Date 30 April 2003 Recommended Holding Period (RHP) 5 years IA Sector Flexible Investment Comparator Benchmark IA Flexible Investment Actions carried forward from 2023 Assessment - Closure of the A, C and G share classes, with all investors being transferred to the B class, which has the lowest fees.
+To provide capital growth over the long term, being five years or more.
+Resolution of 2023 Actions - On 19 June 2024, investors in A, C and G classes were transferred into the B class.
+Proposed actions arising from 2024 Assessment - No actions proposed.